 No, Playa Salinita has no hookups.
 Expect to be dry camping or boondocking when you visit.
 Here’s how we prepare for dry camping on the beach.

-The best beaches in Baja don’t have any amenities, so if you haven’t got solar for your RV, consider adding that before you go to Baja.
+The best beaches in Baja don’t have any amenities, so if you don’t have solar for your RV, consider adding that before you go to Baja.

 Are there restaurants or restrooms at Playa Salinita?